sophieggee/fkagrace/_posts/2022-08-14-a-girl-on-the-phone.md

 Reflecting on the progression of our new friendships with my summer-phone-call-friends has contributed some valuable insight that I will now share with you: the few, the brave, blog constituents.

-1. **Asking for perspective on a personal problem helps to build trust and display humility.**
+**1. Asking for perspective on a personal problem helps to build trust and display humility.**

     In recounting the trajectory of my relationship with a more reserved and sophie-tentative labmate of mine, she mentioned that in the first couple of months of knowing me she “absolutely did not trust (me) at all”.
 She stated that there is, “no way someone can be that excited, that often” and chalked up my enthusiastic questioning to some twisted version of a _How to Win Friends and Influence People_ exercise left for the reader.